TomMargrave/Act-Now-Education-URL-Checker/README.md

 **What this means:**
 - **Total URLs**: The number of links checked.
 - **Valid URLs**: Links that work and return a successful response.
-- **Redirected**: Links that automatically send you to a different address.
+- **Redirected**: Links that automatically send you to a different address.  ssvsss
 - **Broken URLs**: Links that do not work or return an error.
 - **Redirected HTTP**: Links that were redirected from HTTP to HTTPS.